New York Rental Lease Agreements

 Lease to Own Agreement – While this document represents the landlord’s agreement to allow the tenant to purchase the property, until that option is executed, the title to the house remains with the landlord.

-Month-to-Month Lease – If a tenant or landlord do not want to fix themselves to the obligations of a long-term rental contract, this is a flexible alternative to consider.
+Month-to-Month Lease Agreement – If a tenant or landlord do not want to fix themselves to the obligations of a long-term rental contract, this is a flexible alternative to consider.

 Roommate Agreement – This agreement comprises of both legally-binding and non-legally binding terms regarding how roommates in a shared rental dwelling should conduct and behave themselves.